onestardao/WFGY/Polaris/experiments/README.md

 ## Final note 🌱

-The purpose of this folder is to make evidence visible before the full open-source release.
+The purpose of this folder is to make evidence visible before the full open-source release is complete.

 The current packages show the experimental trace:

-task design, raw model outputs, parsing, scoring, token cost, audits, result verdicts, and file integrity records.
+task design, raw model outputs, parsing, scoring, token cost, audits, result verdicts, file integrity records, and MVP Colab companion notebooks.

 The PP02D supplement adds community-requested pressure checks while preserving the same public-evidence boundary.

-The full mathematical logic and reproduction materials are expected to follow after the official open-source release begins.
+The full mathematical logic, deeper implementation details, and broader formal reproduction materials are expected to expand over time.